-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Jenna Heim, a student assistant in the Urban Archives.
 Jenna is an undergraduate student majoring in Recreation and Tourism Management with an emphasis in Outdoor Recreation.

 During the 1800s, many American settlers began to travel west.
 Settlers cherished the natural wonders they discovered, believing these wilderness areas represented their great country’s value and beauty.
 By the late 19th century state and federal government began to take action to protect these natural places from the looming threat of increased industrialization.
 Various states began to set aside open spaces for preservation and in 1872 the federal government established the first national park, Yellowstone National Park.
 In 1886, the Official Guide to the Yellowstone National Park was published, which included detailed descriptions, sketches, and maps of our first national park.